debanjangg/python-college/README.md

 # python-college
 All Python scripts I wrote for my college Assignment.
-The `other` folder has some other extra scripts.

 Questions:
 1. Write a Program in Python to accept a String as Input and count the number of:
   a.
 Vowels;
   b.
 Consonants;
   c.
 Digits;
   d.
 Special Characters present in the string.

 2. Write a program in Python to accept a String as Input and display all the characters present in the odd numbered positions.

 3. WAP in Python to take the following data as input from the user:
   a.
 Name
   b.
 Age
   c.
 Gender
   d.
 Occupation
   “Hi <Name>.
 You are <Age> years old.
 You are a <Gender>.
-You work as a <Occupation>.”
+You work as a <Occupation>.”<br>
   This string has to be printed thrice, first using % formatting, then str.format() function and then finally using F-Strings.

-4. WAP in Python to ask the user for two strings, and print a new string where the first string is reversed, and the second string is converted to upper case.
+4. WAP in Python to ask the user for two strings, and print a new string where the first string is reversed, and the second string is converted to upper case.<br>
-  Sample strings: “Pets“, “party”
+  Sample strings: “Pets“, “party”<br>
   Output: “steP PARTY”.
 Only use string slicing and + operators

 5. Write a Program in Python to take a set of characters as Input in a List and covert it to a String.
 For example: